 Intervention in Lieu of Conviction Ohio

-Regarding minor drug crimes such possession, defendants may be eligible for “intervention in lieu of conviction.”
+Regarding minor drug crimes such as possession, defendants may be eligible for “intervention in lieu of conviction.”
 This type of diversion program is also applicable to those who have committed crimes based on alcohol or drug dependence, such as theft of money or goods in order to purchase drugs.

 DUI offenders are not eligible for a pre-trial diversion program.